windingwind/zotero-plugin-toolkit/docs/zotero-plugin-toolkit.itemtreemanager.addrendercellhook.md

 ## ItemTreeManager.addRenderCellHook() method

+> Warning: This API is now obsolete.
+>
+> This also works for Zotero's built-in cells.
+>

 Add a patch hook for `_renderCell`<!-- -->, which is called when cell is rendered.

-This also works for Zotero's built-in cells.

 **Signature:**